LukasMindlberger/omni/README.md

 Install [Holochain](https://holochain.org) by following the [quick start guide here](https://developer.holochain.org/start.html) (only up to Step 4 for now)

-Clone or download this repo and run `npm dev` from the project root.
+Clone or download this repo and run `npm run dev` from the project root.
 This will start up an Omni instance using Holochain, as well as a webpack dev server for the UI which updates whenever you save changes.

 ### Users who want to quickly try out Omni as-is